 In addition to numerous monographs describing fossil finds, Kielan-Jaworowska wrote a wonderful book entitled Hunting for Dinosaurs describing her adventures thus far.
 (The English version of the book was published in 1969.)
 In it, she described yurt hotels, vehicle breakdowns repaired by multi-talented Mongolian drivers, campfire songs, biting flies, swarming mosquitoes, venomous snakes and spiders, sandstorms that darkened the sky as fast as eclipses, temperatures over 100°F and rewarding work.
 As if anticipating both the asteroid impact theory of dinosaur extinction and society's growing ecological awareness, she explained why the extinction of the dinosaurs was so puzzling, and finished the book by observing that the study of mass extinctions might well improve our own future.

-Amid the tensions of the Cold War, it must have been difficult to write a book with international appeal, but Kielan-Jaworowska managed with tact — giving credit where it was due to both her Soviet and American predecessors — and humor.
+Amid the tensions of the Cold War, Kielan-Jaworowska walked a delicate path, collaborating with Western Block researchers decades ahead of glasnost.
+Her dinosaur-hunting book exhibited the same international appeal as she did.
+The book mixed tact — giving credit where it was due to both her Soviet and American predecessors — and humor.
 She included a report from a colleague who recounted that one evening the Mongolian hosts serenaded the Poles with beautiful songs, then insisted their guests reciprocate.
 "It turned out that singing was not exactly our forte, and the only songs we could execute passably in chorus were Christmas carols," her colleague explained.
 "When requested to translate the words, we got out of the difficulty by claiming they were old revolutionary songs."